Bike Hubs Bike Hubs

 • Economic – employing local people and upskilling volunteers as a potential pathway to paid work

 We know bike hubs work best when they look, feel, and operate like a local.
-That’s why we’ve partnered with local groups to operate our hubs, working with Auckland-based artists to design the containers, and co-designing the operating model with the community.
-See the tables above and below to explore our bike hub operators.
+That’s why we’ve partnered with local groups to operate our hubs, are working with Auckland-based artists to design the containers and co-designed the operating model with the community.
+View tables on this page to view our bike hub operators.

 We’ve met with and spoken to a significant number of stakeholders across all bike hub sites including Crown agencies, Council Controlled Organisations (CCOs), elected members, bike shops, community enterprises, business owners, mana whenua, and local residents.
-We’re working closely with people who want to make sure the bike hubs are serving their communities as best as possible.
+We’re working in tight partnerships to make sure the bike hubs are serving their communities as best as possible.
 If we’ve missed you, please get in touch.

-This project supercharges the growth of our bike hub network and will see up to nine bike hubs delivered in the next two years by AT.
+This project supercharges the growth of our bike hub network and will see seven bike hubs delivered before 2024.
 Some bike hubs will be completely new, while some community bike spaces will be supported to become a full bike hub.
 Existing bike hubs and other spaces will continue to be supported.

 Upcoming sites